ploomber/jupysql-plugin/README.md

 pip install -e "."

-jupyter labextension develop . --overwrite jupyter server extension enable jupysql-plugin
+jupyter labextension develop . --overwrite jupyter server extension enable jupysql_plugin

 # NOTE: the two previous commands will fail if there are missing dependencies